analogdevicesinc/ai8x-training/README.md

 By default, the final layer is used as the output layer.
 Output layers are checked using the known-answer test, and they are copied from hardware memory when `cnn_unload()` is called.
 The tool also checks that output layer data isn’t overwritten by any later layers.

-When specifying `output: True`, any layer (or a combination of layers) can be used as an output layer.
+When specifying `output: true`, any layer (or a combination of layers) can be used as an output layer.
 *Note:* When `unload:` is used, output layers are not used for generating `cnn_unload()`.

 Example:
-        `output: True`
+        `output: true`

 ##### Dropout and Batch Normalization